FanWangEcon/CodeDynaAsset/README.md

-This is a work-in-progress [website](https://fanwangecon.github.io/CodeDynaAsset/) of code for solving several infinite horizon exogenously incomplete dynamic assets models, produced by [Fan Wang](https://fanwangecon.github.io/).
+wkzThis is a work-in-progress [website](https://fanwangecon.github.io/CodeDynaAsset/) of code for solving several infinite horizon exogenously incomplete dynamic assets models, produced by [Fan Wang](https://fanwangecon.github.io/).
 Materials gathered from various [papers](https://fanwangecon.github.io/research) on financial access with fixed costs, discrete and continuous asset choice grids and other features.

 Generally, looped, vectorized, and optimized-vectorized implementations of the same solution algorithm with tabular, graphical and profiling results are shown.
 Looped codes are shown for clarity, vectorized codes are shown for speed.
 Codes are designed to not require special hardware or explicit parallelization.
 Codes tested on Windows 10 with [Matlab 2019a](https://www.mathworks.com/company/newsroom/mathworks-announces-release-2019a-of-matlab-and-simulink.html) for replicability.
 Please contact [FanWangEcon](https://fanwangecon.github.io/) for problems.